 Other indications may include bowel preparation for surgery in seriously ill or undernourished patients, closure of enterocutaneous fistulas, and small-bowel adaptation after massive intestinal resection or in disorders that may cause malabsorption (eg, Crohn disease).

-If tube feeding is needed for ≤ 4 to 6 wk, a small-caliber, soft nasogastric or nasoenteric (eg, nasoduodenal) tube made of silicone or polyurethane is usually used.
+If tube feeding is needed for ≤ 4 to 6 weeks, a small-caliber, soft nasogastric or nasoenteric (eg, nasoduodenal) tube made of silicone or polyurethane is usually used.
 If a nasal injury or deformity makes nasal placement difficult, an orogastric or other oroenteric tube can be placed.

 Jejunostomy tubes are useful for patients with contraindications to gastrostomy (eg, gastrectomy, bowel obstruction proximal to the jejunum).
 However, these tubes do not pose less risk of tracheobronchial aspiration than gastrostomy tubes, as is often thought.
 Jejunostomy tubes are easily dislodged and are usually used only for inpatients.